Database normalization

-Database normalization is the process of structuring a relational database in accordance with a series of so-called normal forms in order to reduce data redundancy and improve data integrity.
+Database normalization is the process of structuring a relational database in accordance with a series of normal forms to reduce data redundancy and improve data integrity.
 It was first proposed by British computer scientist Edgar F. Codd as part of his relational model.

 Normalization entails organizing the columns (attributes) and tables (relations) of a database to ensure that their dependencies are properly enforced by database integrity constraints.
 It is accomplished by applying some formal rules either by a process of synthesis (creating a new database design) or decomposition (improving an existing database design).

 Objectives

 A basic objective of the first normal form defined by Codd in 1970 was to permit data to be queried and manipulated using a "universal data sub-language" grounded in first-order logic.
 An example of such a language is SQL, though it is one that Codd regarded as seriously flawed.

 The objectives of normalization beyond 1NF (first normal form) were stated by Codd as: